 On Monday evening, I went to the Tri Club swimming session.
 It was a slightly strange session for several reasons.
 Firstly, the local council has introduced evening parking charges, but many people did not realise until they had parked their cars and gone into the swimming pool’s reception.
 They then had to scrabble around to find enough change to put in the meter.
 This meant that the swimming session started late.

-Secondly, I usually swim in the 8-9pm session, but I had to go to a running club meeting from 8pm, so we went to the 7pm swimming session, which meant that Stuart and I were with unfamiliar groups.
+Secondly, I usually swim in the 8-9pm session, but I had to go to a running club meeting from 8pm.
+We went to the 7pm swimming session, which meant that Stuart and I were with unfamiliar groups.

 There were two ladies and two gents in the first lane.
-I’d never seen the chaps before, but know both of the women – Jenny I know through Run Camp and Sonia is one of the best female runners in another local running club (but also very down to earth and friendly – I would finish a long way behind her in any race, but that doesn’t stop her from speaking to me!)
+I’d never seen the chaps before, but know both of the women.
+I know Jenny through Run Camp.
+Sonia is one of the best female runners in another local running club (but also very down to earth and friendly.
+I would finish a long way behind her in any race, but that doesn’t stop her from speaking to me!)

 Breathing whilst swimming

 We did a few lengths of front crawl as warm up, but I wasn’t fully focused.
 I suddenly realised that I had been counting my strokes and had reached 13 but had not taken a breath.
 Whilst that was not what we were intending to do, it has made me wonder whether I could actually swim a whole length underwater with a bit of practice.
 (I know that it takes me 21 strokes to do a length).

 We did a warm-up drill that involved backstroke and then moved onto various body position drills.
 As usual, my battle was to keep my head in line with my body.
 Coach Peter said it looked better, but it may just be that he is despairing about what to do with me!